Cyclone1070/deployagent/docs/contributing/architecture/04-structs-encapsulation.md

 **Goal**: Control state and enforce invariants.

+> [!NOTE]
+> Error structs are not covered by this section, these rules don't apply to errors.
+See [Error Handling](./05-error-handling.md).

 *   **Private Fields**: All domain entity fields MUST be private.
     *   **Why**: Private fields prevent external code from putting the object into an invalid state.